isonaj/anthonyison.com/source/_posts/static-site-generation-with-vuepress.md

 description:
 keywords:
 ---
 When I was reviewing static site generators, [Vuepress](https://vuepress.vuejs.org/) caught my eye but I passed over it quickly because their web site admitted that they [lacked blogging support](https://vuepress.vuejs.org/guide/#todo).
-I really like the approach though.
+I really liked the approach though.
 It uses the [Vue.js](https://vuejs.org/) server-side processing to generate static sites.
 It's time to have a closer look.

+> **UPDATE 2019-07-18:** "Vuepress lacks blogging support" is no longer accurate.
+Vuepress has added A LOT of features in [version 1.0](https://medium.com/@_ulivz/intro-to-vuepress-1-x-7e2b7885f95f) that addresses the issues I experienced while writing this post.
+Stay tuned for another post on Vuepress soon!

 # Creating content
 My first measure of a tool is how easy it is to get started.
 For Vuepress, that means I want to create a couple of posts.
 It's really easy to create some quick content, like so: